muhac/llm-action/README.md

 ### Inputs

 - `model`: The model to use for inference.
 Default is `Qwen/Qwen3-1.7B`.
-- `vllm_version`: The version of vllm to use.
-I tested with `v0.9.0`.
+- `vllm_version`: The version of [vllm](https://github.com/vllm-project/vllm) to use.
+I tested with `v0.9.0.1`.
 You may want a newer version for support of more models, but the compiling process may be different.
 - `hf_token`: The Hugging Face token to use for downloading the model.
 If you are using a public model, you can leave it empty.
 If you are using a private model, you need to provide your Hugging Face token.

 ### Outputs